microprediction/timemachines/timemachines/skaters/tcn/README.md

  - But not skaters are as yet deployable

 Dependencies and non-code file dependencies are getting hairy so I may move this to a separate package.

+So I suggest not leaning on anything here.